mitre/codi-fhir-data-model-ig/input/pagecontent/dataModel.md

 | CURRICULUM_COMPONENT | DOSE | extension\[sessionDose\] | CODICurriculumComponentProfile |  |

 ### Family History
-The FAMILY_HISTORY table stores information regarding a child’s family history of disease.
+The FAMILY_HISTORY table stores information regarding a person’s family history of disease.
 A separate record is created for each report of a condition that a family member has.
-Thus, if a child’s parents both have a history of obesity, two records would be present in this table.
+Thus, if a person’s parents both have a history of obesity, two records would be present in this table.
 Absence of a record in this table is not indicative the absence of a condition.
 This information is intended to be pulled from the patient's record, not by linking to a family member's medical record.
 Reported conditions must be linked to controlled vocabulary—an ICD-9, ICD-10, or SNOMED